Same-sex marriage in South Africa: Religious performance

-Most major religious organisations in South Africa do not perform same-sex marriages in their places of worship.
+Most major religious organisations in South Africa do not perform or bless same-sex marriages in their places of worship.
 Religious institutions are not obliged to solemnise a marriage that would violate the doctrines of their faith.
+In 2007, the Department of Home Affairs confirmed that 17 religious denominations in South Africa had applied to officiate at same-sex marriages under the Civil Union Act.